 7. You don’t have to book every day

 Sometimes you might need a break.
-Personally, I can’t clean the guesthouse in the middle of the day, so if I know my husband won’t be available to clean, I do have to add in a space to do so myself.
-Sometimes, my husband and I just want a weekend away without having to worry about what the studio looks like.
+Personally, I can’t clean the guesthouse in the middle of the day, so, I do have to add in a space to do so myself.
+Sometimes, I just want a weekend away without having to worry about what the studio looks like.
 It’s really okay to take a break.

 8. Respond to inquiries fast